Zulko/moviepy/_sources/user_guide/loading.rst.txt

 This is particularly practical in science where some algorithm needs to make some steps before a new frame can be generated, or maybe when trying to make a video based on a live exterior context.

 When you use this, you pass a world object to it.
-A world object is an object who respect thoses 3 rules :
+A world object is an object who respect these 3 rules:

 #.
 It has a ``clip_t`` property, indicating the current world time.
 #.
 It has an ``update()`` method, that will update the world state and is responsible for increasing ``clip_t`` when a new frame can be drown.